 9a.2.4 Nonce value

 In order to preserve the security of the symmetric algorithms, the nonce used for GCM encryption and authentication shall be unique for a given key.
-As a result, the DEV shall not reuse any Secure Frame Counter (SFC) field value within a single superframe, where the same time token counter value is used, that is intended for a particular DEVID (as this would cause a repeated nonce).
+As a result, the DEV shall not reuse any Secure Frame Counter (SFC) field value with a given key that is intended for a particular DEV address (as this would cause a repeated nonce).

-This uniqueness is guaranteed by the use of the SrcID, Time Token, and Secure Frame Counter (SFC).
-The SrcID guarantees that different two DEVs in the P2Plink sharing the same key will use a different nonce.
-The Time Token is incremented in each beacon and it is different for every superframe with a given key.
+This uniqueness is guaranteed by the use of the DEV address of the source DEV and the Secure Frame Counter (SFC).
+The DEV address is globally unique and guarantees that different two DEVs sharing the same key will use a different nonce.

-The SrcID and the secure frame counter guarantee uniqueness of the nonce for a given key within a superframe, where the same time token counter value is used, as long as a DEV does not send more than 232 frames to the other DEV in the P2Plink within that superframe.
+The DEV address of the source DEV and the secure frame counter guarantee uniqueness of the nonce for a given key as long as a DEV does not send more than 248 frames to the other DEV in the P2Plink.

 If a frame is retransmitted and a single bit in the header or frame body has been changed, a new nonce shall be used.
 To ensure this, each time a frame is retransmitted, the value of the Secure Frame Counter field shall be incremented.

 The nonce that is input to the GCM algorithm shall be formatted as illustrated in Figure 9a-1.
-The nonce of secure beacons shall use this format.